MoniPar/reclaimed-treasures/README.md

 The Products App includes the Shop Page and Product Detail functionality.
 This is mostly based on the Boutique Ado walkthrough, with added features such as product stock & product availability.
 The increment button on the product detail page has been amended to increment item quantity only up to 10 on products in stock, as Vera's inventory is quite small.
 On Made to Order products, the increment button only goes up to 3.
 This is to make sure that Vera doesn't get a large order of products that are not ready to be shipped.
 The product availability was also added so that Vera can decide if she wants to replenish her stock before setting the product up as Made to Order, as some of her products take time to prepare and others depend on the availability of recycled materials.

 The Review App includes a custom model for Reviews.
 This gives registered users C.R.U.D. functionality to add, update and delete their reviews.
 It was decided to have it set so that only one review on each product is submitted by the user.
-At the moment, any registered user can submit a review on products even if they haven't yet purchased them.
+At the moment, any registered user can submit a review on products, even if they have not purchased them yet.
 This was done on purpose, in order for Vera to gauge user interest on specific products in her collection.
 In the future, it would be best to have a check before the review is published to make sure that this feature is not misused.

 The Basket App includes the functionality for the basket.
-Once again this is based on the Boutique Ado project with the added functionality on the increment button mentioned in the Product App paragraph above.
+Once again, this is based on the Boutique Ado project with the added functionality on the increment button mentioned in the Product App paragraph above.
 Users can update the quantity of items in their basket or delete them if they change their mind.
 They can also see a subtotal and a total for their order on the page and under the basket icon in the navigation.

 The Checkout App includes the functionality to handle the payment form.
 Before the user gets to the checkout form page, I added a final check on the quantity of each product in their basket to make sure that there isn't an overflow greater than the limit of 3 items on products that were not marked as Made to Order.
 Again, this is to ensure that Vera doesn't get a large order of products that are not readily available for shipping.
 Upon form validation and successful payment intent, the user is directed to the checkout success page where they can see details of their order.
 This is when the product stock is decremented in the database and the products are set to Made to Order if the stock is 0.